 Yes.
 You can talk about contraceptive methods with the nurse and the doctor.
 They will be able to provide you with all the information you need to find a method that works for you.
 The doctor can write you a prescription.
-If you want to, the doctor can also insert an intrauterine device (IUD) right after the abortion.
+If you want to, the doctor can also insert an intrauterine device (IUD) right after the surgical abortion.
+If you chose a medical abortion, the doctor can insert an intrauterine device (IUD) the day of the follow up appointment.
 If you prefer to discuss contraception during another appointment, it is also possible.

-The tissues removed from the uterus are sent to the hospital laboratory for examination.
+The tissues removed from the uterus by surgical abortions are sent to the hospital laboratory for examination.
 They will later be ethically disposed of.

 As for all medical interventions, voluntary pregnancy termination is associated with risks of complications.
 These complications are rare and generally easy to treat.
 We will explain to you how to recognize the signs of complications and above all, how to avoid them.
 You will be given advice on how to care for yourself after the procedure.
 For more information about risks and precautions to take, please refer to our information guide on abortion.

 If you have a family doctor, we recommend a follow up visit 4 to 6 weeks after the procedure.
 If you do not have a family doctor or if you do not want to tell her/him about your abortion, you may have a follow up appointment here at the Clinic.
 Give us a call to schedule the appointment.